calmdocs/dblocker/README.md

 [![godoc](https://godoc.org/github.com/calmdocs/dblocker?status.svg)](https://godoc.org/github.com/calmdocs/dblocker)

 Golang database locker.
-Locks a shared database session for each "user" or "id" behind what is effectively a RWMutex.
+A simple library to lock a shared database session for each "user" or "id" behind what is effectively a RWMutex.

 Works with [sqlite](github.com/mattn/go-sqlite3), [postgres](github.com/lib/pq), and [mysql](github.com/go-sql-driver/mysql) by default.
 Other databases can be easily added by using a custom [connectDBFunc](https://godoc.org/github.com/calmdocs/dblocker).